-B. Aggregate gradation and properties
+Aggregate gradation and properties

-The mixtures studied in this paper were made of limestone filler and, fine-coarse gravel, whose mineral skeleton is composed of limestone aggregates (which allows for enough contact with the bitumen to achieve a bond between binder and aggregates) [34] for the different fractions (see Table I) with nominal maximum aggregate size (NMAS) of 22.4mm and a maximum particle size (MPS) of 31.5mm.
+The mixtures studied were made of limestone filler and, fine-coarse gravel, whose mineral skeleton is composed of limestone aggregates (which allows for enough contact with the bitumen to achieve a bond between binder and aggregates) [34] for the different fractions (see Table I), with nominal maximum aggregate size (NMAS) of 22.4mm and a maximum particle size (MPS) of 31.5mm.

 During the sieving process of the aggregates, an average of six until twelve (e.g., sand fraction) grading curves was made for each current portion.
-The materials obtained from the quarry established the following fractions: Filler (<0.063mm); Sand (0.177-4mm); Gravel (5-10mm); Fine gravel (10-15mm); Thick gravel (20-25mm); Very thick gravel (25-31.5mm).
-In the following Table II and Table III, the dosage formula according to each mixture (HMA or DRY) is finally provided
+The materials obtained from the quarry showed the following fractions: Filler (<0.063mm); Sand (0.177-4mm); Gravel (5-10mm); Fine gravel (10-15mm); Thick gravel (20-25mm); Very thick gravel (25-31.5mm).
+In the following Tables 1-2 and Table 3, the grading curve by sieves and the final dosage formula according to each mixture (HMA or DRY) are finally provided.